ckim2135/Phyto_Garden_Guide/README.md

 While this is largely a reasonable assumption, it is not always the case.
 Therefore, Phyto-Garden Guide distinguishes when a particular species is recommended because it is known to have phytoremediation abilities, or when it is recommended because of its genus.

 Because unique plant species number in the hundreds of thousands, with even more varieties, only a fraction of known species will ever be studied.
 Furthermore, not all of the species studied by scientists are commercially available, nor will they all be suitable for every site based on their light, water, and soil requirements.
 By infering that plants in the same genus have the same phytoremediaton abilities, Phyto-Garden Guide is able to recommend far more commercially available species with the potential to thrive in your garden and purify your environment.

-## How to Use Phyto-Garden Guide

-Are you a gardener ready to begin their phytoremediation journey?
-Are you still asking yourself, phyto-what?
-Well, you've come to the right place.

 ## Methodology: Approach, Data Sources and Tools